GoodAI/goodai-ltm/README.md

 We will continue to improve GoodAI-LTM.
 Possible next steps include
 * Retrieval weighted by recency and importance
+* Flag for preventing internal text concatenation in mem.add_text()
 * Embeddings for source code retrieval
 * Storage and retrieval methods without embeddings
 * Improvements to the currently experimental query and memory rewriting feature and its default prompts